This is part 4 of the codetect series:

 None of the improvements were evaluated against that metric.
 I optimized for engineering elegance—precision, scalability, correctness—when I should have optimized for the actual consumer: an LLM that benefits from over-fetching, is harmed by latency, and loses tokens to every unnecessary decision point.

-Version 1 worked because it was fast, dumb, and returned too much context rather than too little.
+The original version (v0) worked because it was fast, dumb, and returned too much context rather than too little.

-The upgrades made it slow, smart, and precise—exactly wrong for agent consumption.
+v1 and v2 made it slow, smart, and precise—exactly wrong for agent consumption.

 What We Should Have Measured